NEW: Early admission

 Part-time study in the BSN program is an option; however, all courses must be completed within six years of entering the College of Nursing.

-Students may complete Years 2, 3 and 4 at campuses in Prince Albert, Regina and Saskatoon or through distributed learning (video and web conferencing, lecture capture) at sites in Île-à-la-Crosse, La Ronge, Lloydminster, Yorkton and North Battleford (coming September 2024).
+Students may complete Years 2, 3 and 4 at campuses in Prince Albert and Saskatoon or through distributed learning (video and web conferencing, lecture capture) at sites in Île-à-la-Crosse, La Ronge, Lloydminster, Yorkton, Muenster and North Battleford, and Swift Current and Weyburn (both coming September 2025).

 Admission requirements